Jiahewanggang station

-Jiahewanggang Station (嘉禾望岗站 (嘉禾望崗站, gaa1 wo4 mong6 gong1 zaam6)), formerly known as Jiahe Station (嘉禾站 (gaa1 wo4 zaam6)) during its planning stages, is an interchange station between Line 2, Line 3, and Line 14 of the Guangzhou Metro.
+Jiahewanggang Station (嘉禾望岗站 (gaa1 wo4 mong6 gong1 zaam6)), formerly known as Jiahe Station (嘉禾站 (gaa1 wo4 zaam6)) during its planning stages, is an interchange station between Line 2, Line 3, and Line 14 of the Guangzhou Metro.
 It is also the northern terminus of Line 2, and the former southern terminus of Line 14 before Phase 2.
 It is located underground, just northwest of Lingnan New World Garden in Baiyun District of Guangzhou.
 It started operation on 25 September 2010.
 On 28 December 2018, Line 14 (Phase 1) opened.
 Jiahewanggang became the interchange station of Line 2, Line 3 and Line 14.

 This station provides cross-platform interchange between Line 2 and Line 3, with Line 2 stopping on the inner platforms and Line 3 stopping on the outer platforms.
 The Line 14 platforms are located one level below the Line 2 and Line 3 platforms.

 The station was the southern terminus of the Line 14 mainline until the phase 2 extension to opened on 29 September 2025.